 - During flooding dead plant material (which breaks down slowly) can enter river and and impede water flow.

 - Greater nectar production makes flowers more attractive to bumblebees resulting in less pollination of native species.

 Correct disposal of garden waste.
 Do not discard plants with developed seed heads.
 Control of movement of soils contaminated with seed.

 Himalayan Balsam is an annual plant and therefore the key objective for control of Himalayan Balsam is to exhaust the plants seed bank.
 This is done by repeatedly removing adults before they set seed.
 Seed bank longevity is about two years and control programmes should be undertaken for the whole of this period followed by a 5 year monitoring programme.
 It may also be necessary to consider a bankside rehabilitation programme to prevent erosion.

 By hand pulling is an effective way of removing adult plants in small areas and is more environmentally friendly than chemical control.
 Care should be taken to remove the whole plant as plants can regrow within the same season if cut and not fully removed.

 Cutting or grazing can also achieve control but cutting should not be attempted once the seed heads have formed, as this would effectively spread the plant.
 Continual monitoring should be undertaken to prevent reseeding as cut plants can regrow.
 The first monitoring visit should be timed shortly after cutting, as Himalayan Balsam has been known to re-grow within weeks of control.

-Can be used for high density large populations but the use of herbicides near a watercourse is restricted and requires prior written permission from SEPA.
+Can be used for high density large populations.
+It should be noted that, except in the case of invasive species, the use of herbicides near a watercourse is restricted and requires prior written permission from SEPA.
 Chemical control can take up to two years to eradicate the plant (with additional monitoring following this).